+The first two projects will add STBG-Any Area funds.
 The last two projects will add STBGDA funds from the City of Durham's local discretionary allocation.
 This will exhaust the City of Durham's allocation through FY24.
 MPO staff has determined that there is significant fund balance to cover the programming of these funds.